jg-digital-media/jgdm-100DaysOfCode/work/log/round-3.md

 # 100 Days of Code - Round 3

-## **Status:** Day 62 of 100. **Last Update:** 30 October 2019
+## **Status:** Day 63 of 100. **Last Update:** 1 November 2019
 ___
 **Directories:** | css | java | javascript | log | php | python | react | regex | svg | work
 ___

+### R3D63:  Friday 1st November 2019
++ **Notes** -
+  + Finished off the card game utility class example in Python, the responsive styling for the Vue.js todo app example and tidied up that directory a little bit in preparation for more examples to go there.
+  + Also started studying some code of Dates and Times in Python

+* **Technologies Used** - HTML5, CSS, Vue.js, Python

 ### R3D62:  Thursday 31st October 2019
 + **Notes** -
-  + Worked on cleanimg up some redundant and/or unused styles in my website.
+  + Worked on cleaning up some redundant and/or unused styles in my website.
 In Python I worked on a dice roller utility using OOP programming.

 * **Technologies Used** - CSS, Python